Andrepinheiroo/Andrepinheiroo/README.md

 </h1>

 <p align="justify">Front-end developer from Recife-PE, Brazil, Graduated in systems analysis and development and
-postgraduate degree in software engineerin, My first “Hello World” was when I came into contact with HTML, CSS and JavaScript.
+     currently doing postgraduate studies in software engineering, My first “Hello World” was when I came into contact with HTML, CSS and JavaScript.
 <br>
  Passionate about technology and enthusiastic about nerd culture, some of my hobbies are gaming, watching, sports and going to the gym.